RLH-2110/Peanut-135/README.md

 The file browser can only display at most 32 Partitions (arbitrary limit, can be adjusted)

 > [!Note]
-> See if I forgot some
+> TODO: See if I forgot some

 # Installation